btrask/stronglink/SUBSTANCE.md

 		- Be very cautious about using floats in code that needs to be secure, reliable, [reproducible](https://thewinnower.com/papers/954-why-bitwise-reproducibility-matters), etc.
 			- Consider fixed point?
 (Outside of my experience)
 		- Don't compare floats using strict equality
-		- Don't divide by zero
+		- Check before dividing by a number that could be zero
 		- NaN
 			- Don't use floats and you'll never run into it...
 	- Assertions